maraisabella/dataviz-final-project-group4/README.md

 - Inner join is performed from Patient into the Admission table to view the pateints who are readmitted.

     ![](database/InnerJoin.png)

+- **AWS Rational Database Service with PostgreSQL engine** is the final database that is used.

+- AWS RDS is easier to setup, operate and is highly scalable.

+- pgAdmin was used to connect PostgreSQL to DRS instance.

 ## Scripts
 Following are the details of scripts and supporting files for this project:
 - diabetes_dataset_cleaning_merged.ipynb - Final Jupyter Notebook file used for data cleaning and exploratory data analysis.
 - dataviz_fp_gp4_core.py - Core Python file to perform end to end process of data cleaning, connecting to database and ML algorithm.
-- db_params.py - This file contains the database_port and csv_path.
-Please edit this file before executing 'dataviz_fp_gp4_core.py'.
+- db_params.py - This file contains the host name, database name, username, password, database port and csv file path.
+Please edit this file to include the database port and CSV file path before executing 'dataviz_fp_gp4_core.py'.
-- config.py - This is a local file which should contain the db_password to access the local pgadmin.

 ## Data Visualization